Fatal Contact: Bird Flu in America

-Fatal Contact: Bird Flu in America is an ABC two-hour TV movie, which first aired on May 9, 2006.
+Fatal Contact: Bird Flu in America is an American-New Zealand made-for-television medical thriller/disaster film that first aired on the ABC television network on May 9, 2006.
 In the movie, an American businessman visiting China is infected, and carries the deadly mutated bird flu virus back via jetliner to the USA, soon it spreads throughout the country then the rest of the world.
 Before the movie ends, riots erupt, armed mobs try to hijack vaccines, and authorities predict that up to 350 million people will die worldwide."

 Plot

 A mutated bird flu virus spreads across the world.
 As panic spreads, the governor of Virginia quarantines neighborhoods where cases have cropped up, and federal officials confess they have no vaccine and scant supplies of antiviral drugs.
 Major socioeconomic disruption sets in, with shortages of food and medical supplies, power outages, and riots in the streets of New York.

 Eventually, a vaccine is discovered in France and the pandemic begins to subside.
 However, near the end of the movie it is the discovered that a mutated virus has killed everyone in an Angolan village and a second wave of cases will begin causes further panic.